Supporting Financial Capabilities in Our Communities

 As our culture and society continues to grow in complexity, so does the need to understand personal finances and financial management.
 Centier has worked closely with the Indiana Department of Education, Indiana Council for Economic Education, American Bankers Association, FDIC, Indiana Bankers Association, and the Federal Reserve to implement and develop educational programs to support financial capabilities.
 These programs are designed to help children from kindergarten through high school, as well as adults and non-English speaking citizens.

-Money Sense is a five-part television series designed to educate the public on personal financial issues and improve financial wellness.
-It is produced by Lakeshore Public Media in partnership with Centier Bank and the Plan Sponsor Council of America.
-Host Anthony Contrucci covers variety of topics including budgeting, financial planning, debt management, credit, protection against identity theft, and insurance.
-Money Sense is aired on Fridays at 8pm on Lakeshore Public Television.
-Lakeshore Public Television is available over the air on broadcast Channel 56.1, Comcast Channel 17 or 21, RCN Channel 4, and Channel 56 on AT&T U-Verse, DirectTV, and Dish Network.
+Money $ense is a television series designed to educate the public on personal financial issues and improve financial wellness.
+It was produced by Lakeshore Public Media in partnership with Centier Bank and the Plan Sponsor Council of America.
+Host Anthony Contrucci covers a variety of topics including budgeting, financial planning, debt management, credit, protection against identity theft, and insurance.
+Money $ense can be viewed at http://lakeshorepublicmedia.org/local-programs/money-sense/.

 Centier continues to work closely with many organizations to prepare special programs for Money Smart Week.
 These programs are designed to help all ages learn more about money management and financial literacy.
 Centier is a significant partner in preparing and presenting these programs.